ApplicationCraft/applicationcraft.com/source/developers/documentation/scripting-apis/client-api/widget-object-functions/general/parent.html.markdown

 </table>
 ## Description

 This function is useful for finding out the parent Widget of another Widget.
 This is especially useful within a Repeater Container where a Respondent might interact with a Widget inside a row of a Repeater Container.
-Let's say the use presses an 'Order' button,.
+Let's say the user presses an 'Order' button,.

     rowObj = _widget.parent();    // the row within the Repeater Container rptObj = rowObj.parent();     // And the parent of that row is the actual Repeater Container